anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align="center"><b>Table 3-18:</b> Mapping of Internal performance optimisation capabilities to NFVI instance types.</p>

 #### 3.4.1.4	Internal monitoring capabilities
 **Table 3-19** shows possible monitoring capabilities available by NFVI.
-The availability of these capabilities will be determined by the instance type used by VNFs.
+The availability of these capabilities will be determined by the instance type used by the workloads.

 | Ref | NFVI capability | Unit | Definition/Notes |
 |--------------------|-------------------------------------------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|